 RAW, FLAKES, HULLS, GRITS, STARCH

-Rice is currently the second most widely used adjunct in the U.S. in the production of light-colored lagers, used in several premium brands, including Budweiser.
-Rice has hardly any taste of its own, and does not interfere with the basic malt character of the beer.
-Favored by some brewers due to its lower oil content than corn grits, it promotes dry, crisp, and snappy flavors.
+Rice is currently the second most widely used adjunct in the U.S. in the production of light-colored lager beers.
+Rice has hardly any taste of its own, therefore it will not interfere with the basic malt character of the beer.
+It promotes dry, crisp, and snappy flavors and is used in several premium brands, including Budweiser.
+Rice is favored by some brewers due to its lower oil content than corn grits.

 Lovibond Color: 1.0°